adavidoaiei/LeastFrequentlyUsedCache/README.md

 <b>Overview</b>

-Parsing cache is implemented using a cache with least frequently used policy, the idea behind least frequently cache policy is that for each item from cache it keeps a use count which increments each time when the item is accessed, when cache exceed the limit this evicts(removes) the element with minimum use count freeing memory for a new element.
+The idea behind least frequently cache policy is that for each item from cache it keeps a use count which increments each time when the item is accessed, when cache exceed the limit this evicts(removes) the element with minimum use count freeing memory for a new element.

 <b>Implementation</b>